Stannislav/Advent-of-Code/README.md

-# :christmas_tree: Advent of Code :christmas_tree:
+# 🎄 Advent of Code 🎄

 My solutions for the Advent of Code challenges.